-Why We Love It: You really can't go wrong with sangria, like this recipe from Foodie Crush.
+Why We Love It: You really can't go wrong with sangria, especially if it comes from this Foodie Crush recipe.
 This dark red libation is an absolute crowd pleaser and can be made in bulk so guests can serve themselves.
 Top with lychees to add a spooky eyeball-like touch.

-Pro Tip: Top sangria mixture with cava rosé before garnishing with torn basil or mint.
+Top your sangria mixture with cava rosé before garnishing with torn basil or mint.

 Blood Orange Marigold Margarita